EvertonSA/gke-bootstrapper/README.md

 Edit your domain provider to use the nameservers gathered previusly.

 From now on, your cluster is ready to be used.
-It is a raw cluster,no observability by default (besides the one from GCP Stackdriver).It is recommend to use Stackdriver, but use the repo TOFILL to have observability over the kubernetes objects into your cluster
+It is a raw cluster, no observability by default (besides the one from GCP Stackdriver).
+It is recommend to use Stackdriver, but use the repo TOFILL to have observability over the kubernetes objects into your cluster

 # Operators manual

 **Note: shutdown cluster info is wrong!
-You need to delete the autoscaller pool and resize the default-pool to 0** Shutdown cluster
+You need to delete the autoscaller pool and resize the default-pool to 0**

+Shutdown cluster
 ```
 gcloud container clusters resize kub-cluster-001 --num-nodes=0 --zone=us-central1-a --node-pool=default-pool